-Is Live-in elderly care right for my family?
+Is live in elder care right for my family?

 Elderly nursing care

 Qualified nurses can provide clinical support and care for elderly people with serious illnesses and complex health needs, including incontinence, stomas, catheters and tube feeding.
 Nurses are clinically trained so can both oversee and deliver quality live in care for the elderly.
 In many instances, nurses can delegate tasks to live in carers.

 Elderly nursing care can be provided permanently for people living with advanced disease, disability or progressive conditions.
 However, temporary nursing care can also be provided to support older people recovering from an operation, accident or illness.